ArsenalPay/VirtueMart-ArsenalPay-CMS/README.md

 ## How to uninstall
 2. Delete created ArsenalPay method from **Components->VirtueMart->Payment Methods**.
+3. Disable ArsenalPay plugin in Joomla! extension manager.
-3. To delete files from your server unistall ArsenalPay using Joomla! extension manager.
+4. To delete files from your server unistall ArsenalPay using Joomla! extension manager.
-4. Delete all tables from your database created by ArsenalPay if needed.
+4. Delete all tables from your database created by ArsenalPay if needed .

 ## Usage
 After successful installation and proper settings new choice of payment method with ArsenalPay will appear on your site.
 To make payment for an order a payer will need to: